 As you can see, we are in a new world of technology and speed!
 Long gone are the days of exhausting tedious research.
 Now, with the abundant use of the internet, we have the whole world at our fingertips.
 The days of searching for a home by driving through the desired neighborhood and spotting the house of your dreams with a “For Sale” sign on it are over!
 This new age has now allowed you to find multiple “dream homes” at the same time, view their pictures; in and out and often times take a virtual tour.

-When you’re selling your home by owner, we suggest you make the extra effort to hire a photographer to take professional looking photos of your home.
 However, sometimes funds are limited and hiring a professional photographer is not an option.
 In that case, we have some great tips for you to follow to get your listings “Selfie” in its best light!

 1. Invest in a Good Camera.

 Although Smartphone cameras are top notch nowadays, we suggest you invest in a digital camera.
 Before you hit your local electronics chain store, ask friends, family and maybe even co-workers (the ones that like you) to borrow a camera for a weekend.
 If that doesn’t work, invest in your home sale and buy one.
 It doesn’t have to be top quality or expensive.
 Experts say that a digital camera with at least 5 megapixels will produce quality photos.